NivasDonthireddy/angular-webpack-micro-frontends/Readme.md

 });
 ```

-5. Update the remote name in host-app webpack.config.js file & change the domain for remoteEntry.js file.
+5. Update the Module Federation Configuration in `remote-app's` webpack.config.js file as below to expose the required modules/components.
 ```
 module.exports = withModuleFederationPlugin({
   name: "remote-app",